-"I'm afraid she's a bit tied up at the moment, but I have a feeling we'll be running into her shortly."The music is high tempo, the damsel is in distress, and the mustachioed villain is mugging to the camera.
+"I'm afraid she's a bit tied up at the moment, but I have a feeling we'll be running into her shortly."The music is high-tempo, the damsel is in distress, and the mustachioed villain is mugging to the camera.
 Yup, she's been chained to a railroad track, and the 7:10 express is running right on time.
 Despite popular opinion, there are hardly any silent films in which you'll see this.
-And in the ones where it does happen, it's usually played for laughs, making fun of the already well known trope from the world of theater.
+And in the ones where it does happen, it's usually played for laughs, making fun of the already well-known trope from the world of theater.
 This familiar scenario first appeared in the 1867 short story "Captain Tom's Fright", although a more rudimentary form of it was seen on stage in 1863 in the play The Engineer.
 However, it really entered the meme pool as a result of its inclusion in the 1867 play Under the Gaslight◊, by Augustin Daly.
 (Interestingly, in Gaslight the victim is a male, not a fair maiden) By 1868, it reportedly could be found in five different London plays all running at the same time, and remained a theatre staple for decades.
 The earliest known use of this trope in movies was the 1913 Keystone Komedy film Barney Oldfield's Race for a Life, where it was played for comedy.
-It's commonly associated with the 1914 film serial The Perils Of Pauline, but this is probably due to confusion (no one knows for sure, since neither the full serial nor the script have survived).
+It's commonly associated with the 1914 film serial The Perils of Pauline, but this is probably due to confusion (no one knows for sure, since neither the full serial nor the script have survived).
 If a Dastardly Whiplash character appears, he'll probably use this trope without shame, befitting of a similarly "outdated" villain.
 Heck, he'll be proud to show off his knowledge of "the classics."
 As bizarre (and horrible) as it may seem, this trope is Truth in Television.
 At least six people in the United States were killed between 1874 and 1910 as a result of being tied to railroad tracks.
-Usually the trains used in this trope would be powered by old-time steam engines, but a few modern uses/parodies would use more modern diesel locomotives instead.
-It's also a hazard for characters in a Mouse World, who may have this happen to them with toy trains, let alone real ones.
+Usually, the trains used in this trope would be powered by old-time steam engines, but a few modern uses/parodies would use diesel locomotives instead.
+It's also a hazard for characters in a Mouse World, who have enough difficulty with toy trains, let alone real ones.
 For more information, see this page at The Straight Dope website.
 See Chained to a Rock, which is much, much older, but operates on the same basic principle.
 Compare Railroad Tracks of Doom.

 — Khallos, TimeSplitters: Future Perfect